Harsh-Rai-98/Stock-Market-Prediction-Web-App-using-Machine-Learning-And-Sentiment-Analysis/README.md

 - JupyerLab
 - Python 3.8+
 - Python packages :
-    pandas,
+    - pandas
-    yfinance,
+    - yfinance
-    scikit-learn
+    - scikit-learn

 ### Data

-We'll download all of the data during the project, using the _yfinance_ package.
+We'll download all of the data during the project, using the `yfinance` package.
 - Data can be downloaded from [here](https://github.com/Harsh-Rai-98/Stock-Market-Prediction-using-Machine-Learning/blob/main/sp500.csv).